 Arts & Music

-The Music program at St. Joseph School focuses on the development of the proper use of classroom instruments, as well as an introduction to note reading.
+The music program at St. Joseph School focuses on the development of the proper use of classroom instruments, as well as an introduction to note reading.
 Dancing and movement activities, as well as creative listening activities, are included in music lessons.
 Students are encouraged to display their creativity through musical performance, whether it is singing, dancing, or instrumental.
-Middle School students have the opportunity to join our Mass Choir which leads student masses.
+Students in Grades 4-8 have the opportunity to join our Mass Choir which leads student masses.

 Our award-winning band program is open to students in fourth through eighth grades and is an extra-curricular activity.
 All band students take lessons once a week during the school day.
 Our beginner band practices as a group during recess and the Advanced Band practices after school.
 Parents who want their child to participate in the band program sign a contract directly with the Instrumental Music Program of Columbia, MD who sets all fees.
 Our band has received a Superior rating many times over!